ilarne/battle/README.md

 1. Clone this repo to local machine.
 2. Run bundle to install Gems.
-3. Rackup is used as webserver interface.
-From clonde repo, run `$ rackup config.ru` to load:
+3. Rackup is used as the webserver interface.
+From cloned repo, run `$ rackup config.ru` to load:

 ```
 User-MacBook-Pro:rps-challenge user$ rackup config.ru